siddharthgangwar25/Image-Classification-CIFAR-10/README.md

 ```
 ## CNN
 <img src="https://i.ibb.co/W5bgqzR/Capture.png" width="450" height="280"><br /><br />
 A 24-layer CNN model is created consisting of multiple Convolution, Pooling and Dense Layers.
-Batch Normalization and Dropout is used for Regularization to avoid overfitting.
+Batch Normalization and Dropout is used for Regularization to avoid overfitting.<br />
+File **model_plot.png** consists the architecture of the model.